How to Setup Cloud Nesting from Start to Finish

 • Set a HotFolder location

-• Leave all other settings as default
+• Leave all other settings as default and save the queue.

 Note: These queues do not handle layout or cutting logic.
 They simply receive completed jobs from the Cloud.